JabRef/jabref/docs/decisions/0039-template-engine.md

 ## Decision Drivers

-* Text output has to be supported.
 * It should be fast.
-* It should be possible to provide templates out of Strings (required by the AI feature)
+* It should be possible to provide templates out of Strings (required by the AI feature).
+* It should have short and understandable syntax.
+Especially.
+Work with unset fields and empty Optionals should be easy.

 ## Considered Options